 Does the ad revenue make up for the loss of subscription fees?
 Some would argue not.
 And just because a site sees a spike in referral traffic from a site providing content aggregation, it doesn’t necessarily mean they’ll return.
 It’s more likely they’ll revisit their dashboard and only click through to the same publisher if they have another headline that catches their eye.

 Think about how Amazon, eBay, and Shopify have cornered the eCommerce market to such an overwhelming extent.
 Shopify, in particular, is pertinent here, as you can connect it to Blogfeeder and use the tool to sync with any blog and pull through all of the content that you desire – some of the different content sources it connects to include, WordPress.com, Tumblr, Pinterest, Blogger/Blogspot, Medium, and Facebook (status updates).

 Yet, despite this, a huge number of sellers choose to sell through Amazon to take advantage of its existing platform – rather than creating something independently.
 Why?
-Because they know that their personal stores could never hope to get Amazon-level traffic.
+They know that their personal stores could never hope to get Amazon-level traffic.
 Of course, once they go down that route, they’re stuck: when people can get their products on Amazon, they won’t bother trying to buy from them directly.

 A chicken and egg situation for publishers

 It’s a tricky situation for publishers.
 There’s no doubt about it.
 Users love aggregators.
 As their popularity increases, we may see sustained traffic drops on end publisher sites in favor of article-specific spikes.
 But the aggregators need these end publishers to keep creating content in order to exist.
 Otherwise, what would they aggregate?
 The benefit to users is the collation of all these highly respected sources in one place.
 If they drop off, will they be satisfied with the B or C-list replacements?
 Unlikely.